elevata-labs/elevata/docs/sql_preview_pipeline.md

 ## Overview

-The SQL Preview feature of Elevata provides an interactive view of how generated target datasets are derived from their upstream inputs.
+The SQL Preview feature of elevata provides an interactive view of how generated target datasets are derived from their upstream inputs.

 It leverages the lineage model to construct accurate,